tbuliHe/CP-by-Keimorisue/README.md

-CP viewer of the works of Kei Morisue originial version:
+CP viewer of the works of Kei Morisue. originial readme is following:

 ## CreasePatterensGallery
 CP images / source online viewer.